jidongbsu/cs333/labs/remotedns/README.md

 ![alt text](lab-dns-resolvconf.png "resolvconf command")

-2. setting up the local DNS server (so that we don't need to actually purchase the domain attacker32.com).
+2. setting up the local DNS server

 2.1. add the following into /etc/bind/named.conf (so that it forwards all requests for the attacker32.com domain to the malicious DNS server).